Alexandre Bonvin bio photo

 passive residues should be at the interface, if they are not no energetic penalty is paid.

 In general it is better to be too generous rather than too strict in the definition of passive residues.
 An important aspect is to filter both the active (the residues identified from your mapping experiment) and passive residues by their solvent accessibility.
-This is done automatically when using the haddock3-restraints passive_from_active command: residues with less that 15% relative solvent accessibility (same cutoff as the default in the HADDOCK server) are discared.
+This is done automatically when using the haddock3-restraints passive_from_active command: residues with less that 15% relative solvent accessibility (same cutoff as the default in the HADDOCK server) are discarded.
 This is however not a hard limit and you might consider including even more buried residues if some important chemical group seems solvent accessible from a visual inspection.

 Defining ambiguous restraints